Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting the Tropicana Havana

-- Tickets to the Tropicana can be purchased at hotels and tour agencies in Havana, or online here (excluding Americans, due to government regulations).
+Tickets and Fees: Tickets to the Tropicana can be purchased at hotels and tour agencies in Havana.
+You can also purchase tickets online from the venue (Cabaret Tropicana).
 There are many different price levels and options when it comes to tickets- some include dinner, others are show only.
-We opted for the most expensive show ticket, at 95 CUC.
+We opted for the most expensive show ticket.
 We were given a glass of champagne, small bottle of rum, can of coke and a bowl of nuts during the show.

-- At the entrance you will be charged 5 CUC if you bring in a camera.
+- At the entrance you will be charged a small fee if you bring in a camera.
 They give you a ticket and say you can walk around anywhere to take photos.
 Nobody ever checked my ticket once we were seated.